stephw-tib/pid4nfdi-training/docs/source/epic.rst

 this namespace.
 Thanks to the combination of prefix and suffix, any handle is globally unique within the context of the Handle System.

-Key features and common use-cases
+Key features
 ---------------------------------
 Key features and common use-cases of the ePIC Service include, but are not limited to:

 - **Flexible Metadata Schema and Research Entities**: The ePIC PID Service does not preset a provider-specified metadata schema.
 Hence, ePIC PIDs can be assigned to any kind of research entities.
 Infrastructure managers have the possibility to register a metadata schema tailored to their use-case.
 The `ePIC Data Type Registry <https://typeregistry.lab.pidconsortium.net/>`_ is a typing service which can be used to define and openly register the metadata attributes of the PID.

-- **PIDs for unpublished data**: ePIC PIDs can be assigned to data before being published.
-Another PID, such as DOI, can be additionally assigned at publication time, if desired.
+- **Support the whole research data life cycle**: ePIC PIDs support the whole research data lifecycle from creation till archiving: ePIC PIDs can be assigned to data when created, even before the data being published.
+This PID can also be used later for publishing or in data archiving systems.
+Using ePIC PIDs, the objects can have the same high-quality persistent identifier for the whole lifecycle.

-- **Large numbers of PIDs**: Due to it's cost model, the ePIC service allows for cost-efficient PID assignment especially if large numbers of PIDs are generated.
+- **Large numbers of PIDs**: Due to it's cost model, the ePIC service allows for cost-efficient PID assignment also if large numbers of PIDs are generated.

 How do I set up infrastructure to assign ePIC PIDs?
 ---------------------------------------------------